-1.2.1 Directive Principles
+1.4 Directive Principles

 The Preamble has been amplified and elaborated in the Constitution, particularly in 'Directive Principles of State Policy'.
-The State has been directed to promote the welfare of the people by securing and protecting as effectively as it may, a social order in which justice, social, economic and political shall inform all institutions of national life.
-Further, the state has been directed to secure, inter alia, (a) adequate means of livelihood; (b) proper distribution of ownership and control of the material resources of the community so that it may subserve the common need; (c) prevention of the concentration of wealth and means of production; (d) equal pay for equal work for men and women; (e) the health and strength of workers; (f) right to work, to education and to public assistance in cases of undeserved want; (g) just and humane conditions of work and for maternity relief; (h) living wage and decent standard of life of labourers; (i) participation of workers in the management of undertakings or industrial establishments by suitable legislation or otherwise and (j) higher level of nutrition and standard of living and improving public health.
+The State has been directed to promote the welfare of the people by securing and protecting as effectively as it may, a socialorder in whichjustice, social, economicand political shall informal linestitutions of national life.
+Further, the state has been directed to secure, inter alia.

+- a. adequate means of livelihood - b. proper distribution of ownership and control of the material resources of the community so that it may subserve the common need prevention of the concentration of wealth and means of production; - c. equal pay for equal work for men and women; - d. the health and strength ofworkers; - e. right to work, to education and to public assistance in cases of undeserved want; - f. just and humane conditions of work and for maternity relief - g. living wage and decent standard of life of labourers establishments by suitable legislation or otherwise and

 Article 47.

 These provisions spell out the socio-economic objectives of the national policy to be realized by legislation.
 These are the directives to the legislature and executive organs of the State which are committed to make, interpret and enforce law.
+State